Connection – Action – Momentum – Solidarity

 - Of Asian descent living in Canada working in the arts and/or culture sector;

 - Using Asian arts, culture or heritage forms, techniques of philosophy in your work;

 - A supporter of greater diversity and inclusion in arts and culture withing Canada/Turtle Island;

 AND (one OR more of the below)

-- Someone willing to create momentum, visibility or action towards the symposium goals;
+- People willing to create momentum, visibility or action towards the symposium goals;

-- Someone who wants to bring more depth to the conversation so that we can be constructively critical in our actions and words towards decolonization.
+- People who wants to bring more depth to the conversation so that we can be constructively critical in our actions and words towards decolonization.